AndresMillsGallego/reading-notes/README.md

 1. Remember to welcome a challenge
 2. Failure is how we learn and how we grow.
 It is ok to fail as long as we learn from it.
-3. Never settle, always be looking to do improve and to learn more.
+3. Never settle, always be looking to improve and to learn more.

 > _"If no mistake you have made, losing you are.
 A different game you should play"_
 > - Master Yoda